 AirVPN is a service that offers strong security features that rival the top VPNs in the market.

-This Italian-VPN provider’s story is that it was set up by “activists and hackers” to maintain user’s privacy.
-It also employs excellent encryption and safety measures and offers privacy enhancing features (such as VPN over SSL and VPN through Tor).
+This Italian-VPN provider’s story is that it was set up by “activists and hackers” to maintain users’ privacy.
+It also employs excellent encryption and safety measures and offers privacy-enhancing features (such as VPN over SSL and VPN over TOR).

 Cursory research shows a drastic division in reviews.
 Some claim its speeds are unimpressive; others praise the VPN for its server options for relatively low prices.
 Let’s not waste time; let’s review and find out for ourselves what AirVPN has to offer.